Community and Social Service Occupations

 Emergency management directors prepare plans and procedures for responding to natural disasters or other emergencies.
 They also help lead the response during and after emergencies, often in coordination with public safety officials, elected officials, nonprofit organizations, and government agencies.

-Health educators teach people about behaviors that promote wellness.
-They develop and implement strategies to improve the health of individuals and communities.
-Community health workers collect data and discuss health concerns with members of specific populations or communities.
+Health education specialists teach people about behaviors that promote wellness.
+They develop strategies to improve the well-being of individuals and communities.
+Community health workers advocate for residents’ needs with healthcare providers and social service organizations.
+They implement wellness strategies by collecting data and discussing health concerns with members of specific populations.

 Rehabilitation counselors help people with physical, mental, developmental, or emotional disabilities live independently.
 They work with clients to overcome or manage the personal, social, or psychological effects of disabilities on employment or independent living.

 Social and community service managers coordinate and supervise social service programs and community organizations.
 They manage workers who provide social services to the public.

 Social and human service assistants provide client services, including support for families, in a wide variety of fields, such as psychology, rehabilitation, and social work.
 They assist other workers, such as social workers, and they help clients find benefits or community services.

 Social workers help people solve and cope with problems in their everyday lives.
 Clinical social workers also diagnose and treat mental, behavioral, and emotional issues.

 Substance abuse, behavioral disorder, and mental health counselors advise people who suffer from alcoholism, drug addiction, eating disorders, mental health issues, or other mental or behavioral problems.
 They provide treatment and support to help clients recover from addiction or modify problem behaviors.